Joseph Petrosino: Assassination

 Author and historian Mike Dash identified the most likely assassins as Carlo Costantino and Antonio Passananti.
 Costantino and Passananti died in the late 1930s and in March 1969, respectively.
 In 2014, during an (unrelated) investigation by Italian police, a descendant claimed that Paolo Palazzotto, a henchman of the Fontana crime ring of Palermo, was the actual killer, executing Cascio Ferro's "hit."
+Palazzotto's name had come up during the investigations in 1909, but he was released after questioning and providing an alibi.

 Reactions

-The United States Consul in Palermo, W. H. Bishop, sent a cablegram to NYC Police Commissioner Theodore A. Bingham informing him of the tragic news and stating that Petrosino "dies a martyr."
+The United States Consul in Palermo, W. H. Bishop, sent a cablegram to NYC Police Commissioner Theodore A. Bingham informing him of the tragic news and stating that Petrosino "dies a martyr".
 Bishop told The New York Times that May that it was misreported that Petrosino was armed when he was murdered; he indicated he spoke to him frequently when he was in Palermo and the night of his murder Petrosino left his revolver in his hotel room and refused a police escort.

 Upon hearing the news of his death from reporters, Theodore Roosevelt was taken aback and said "Petrosino was a great man and a good man.
 I knew him for years, and he did not know the name of fear."